The camp is run by a husband and wife duo, Sir Daniel and Lady Linda, who have a long-standing passion for re-enacting the middle ages.

 The actual encampment itself offers guests their choice of several deluxe medieval tents, as a well as a Mongolian yurt for overnight stays.
 All the tents are built on wooden platforms, with electricity and attached bathrooms.
 Each has a comfortable bed, electric heater, bedding, and decorated with chest and rich tapestries.

-We had the pleasure of staying in their medieval yurt – which they bought from Groovy Yurts in early 2019.
+We had the pleasure of staying in their medieval yurt – which they bought from Groovy Yurts in 2020.

 It had a lovely queen-sized bed and a double futon bed, and was luxuriously decorated with wall hangings, furs, and rugs.
 They even built a private washroom onto the side of the structure and provided seating on the outdoor platform that made for a lovely breakfast setting (which they serve to you in the morning).